ggandor/leap.nvim/README.md

 * offers a smoother experience, by (somewhat) eliminating the pause before typing the label

-* feels natural to use for both distant _and_ close targets
+* feels natural to use for both distant _and_ close targets (thanks to smart auto-jumping)

 ## ❔ FAQ